Talks on new UN climate report going down to the wire - NewsBreak

 But several observers, who spoke only on condition of anonymity because of the confidential nature of the proceedings, told The Associated Press that the talks were still far from finished with less than 24 hours to go before the publication deadline.

-One senior climate scientist said about 70 percent of the text had so far been agreed and there was still hope the negotiations might finish Sunday.
+One senior climate scientist said about 70% of the text had so far been agreed and there was still hope the negotiations might finish Sunday.

 India has emerged as a key voice pushing for recognition in the report that developing countries have contributed a far smaller share of the carbon dioxide emissions already in the atmosphere than industrialized nations and should therefore not need to make the same steep cuts.
 India, which remains heavily dependent on coal, also wants poor countries to receive significantly more financial support to cope with climate change and make the transition to a low-carbon economy.